jzkime/mad-blip/README.md

 # mad-blip
-created using: create-react-app, NestJs, Knex, sqlite3, next-knexjs
+created using: create-react-app, NestJs, Knex, sqlite3, next-knexjs, axios story written by: jzkime

 ## How to install
 Set up backend